google/cel-spec/doc/langdef.md

 to allow the boolean operators to be mapped to indexed queries, and align better with SQL semantics.

+To get traditional left-to-right short-circuiting evaluation of logical operators, as in C or other languages (also called "McCarthy Evaluation"), the expression `e1 && e2` can be rewritten `e1 ? e2 : false`.
+Similarly, `e1 || e2` can be rewritten `e1 ? true : e2`.

 ### Macros

 CEL supports a small set of predefined macros.
 Macro invocations have the same